Sara1583/Sara1583/README.md

 - 👋 Hi, I’m @Sara1583
-- 👀 I’m interested in breaking into data science.
-I have a background in qualitative research and international realtions and am a 16 year Army veteran.
+- 👀 I have a background in international relations and am a 16 year Army veteran.
-- 🌱 I’m currently learning a variety of data science tools and processes including NLP and neural networks.
+- 🌱 I’m currently learning a variety of data science tools and processes including NLP
 - 📫 You can reach me at ssharick8@gmail.com or on LinkdIn at https://www.linkedin.com/in/sara-sharick-4b8029ab.

 <!---